Venus Observations at 40 and 90 GHz with CLASS: Observations

 During dedicated planet observations, we scan the telescope across the source over a small range ($\pm 14^\circ$) of azimuth angle at a fixed elevation of $45^\circ$ while the source rises or sets through the telescope field of view ($\sim 10^\circ$ in radius).
 As the telescope scans across the source, we obtain time-ordered data (TOD) for each detector at $\sim$~200~samples per second.
 During analysis, the raw TOD is first calibrated to measured optical power and then combined with the telescope pointing information to produce source-centered maps in telescope coordinates.
 Refer to \citet{appel19} and \citet{xu2020} for further details on CLASS data acquisition, calibration from raw detector data to observed optical power, and map-making from dedicated observations.

-Given the telescope beam sizes (FWHM of $\sim 1.5^\circ$ for Q band and $\sim 0.6^\circ$ for W band), both Venus and Jupiter ($\lesssim$ 1$^\prime$ in angular diameter) are well approximated as point sources for both CLASS instruments.
+Given the telescope beam sizes (FWHM of $\sim 1.5^\circ$ for \textit{Q} band and $\sim 0.6^\circ$ for \textit{W} band), both Venus and Jupiter ($\lesssim$ 1$^\prime$ in angular diameter) are well approximated as point sources for both CLASS instruments.
 A point source's brightness temperature ($T_\mathrm{s}$) relates to the peak response as measured above the atmosphere by CLASS detectors ($T_\mathrm{m}^*$) as:

 where $\Omega_\mathrm{B}$ is the beam solid angle and $\Omega_\mathrm{s}$ is the solid angle subtended by the source \citep{page2003a}.
-To obtain $T_\mathrm{m}^*$ for W-band detectors, we correct the actual measured response $T_\mathrm{m}$ for atmospheric transmission to account for the effect of precipitable water vapor (PWV) at the CLASS site.
-For each observation, we obtained PWV data from APEX/ACT\footnote{For Venus observations, we use APEX PWV data obtained from \url{https://archive.eso.org/wdb/wdb/asm/meteo\_apex/form}.
-Since the APEX radiometer was offline during our Jupiter observations, we instead use ACT PWV data (acquired via private correspondence) obtained from a 183 GHz radiometer \citep{bustos2014} operated by Universidad Cat\'{o}lica de la Sant\'{i}sima Concepci\'{o}n.} and used the ALMA atmospheric transmission model\footnote{\url{https://almascience.eso.org/about-alma/atmosphere-model}} based on the ATM code described in \citet{padro2001} to calculate the transmission correction factor for each detector.
-At W band, this correction was necessary because $T_\mathrm{m}^*$ is greater than $T_\mathrm{m}$ by up to $\sim$ 5\% for observations with high ($\sim$ 5~mm) PWV.
-However, at Q band, the effect of PWV on the derived brightness temperature ratio (Section \ref{sec:temp}) for a detector is $\lesssim$ 1\%, which is within our measurement uncertainty; therefore no PWV-related correction was applied, i.e., $T_\mathrm{m}^*$ = $T_\mathrm{m}$.
+To obtain $T_\mathrm{m}^*$ for \textit{W}-band detectors, we correct the actual measured response $T_\mathrm{m}$ for atmospheric transmission to account for the effect of precipitable water vapor (PWV) at the CLASS site.
+For each observation, we obtained PWV data from the Atacama Pathfinder Experiment/the Atacama Cosmology Telescope (APEX/ACT)\footnote{For Venus observations, we use APEX PWV data obtained from \url{https://archive.eso.org/wdb/wdb/asm/meteo\_apex/form}.
+Since the APEX radiometer was offline during our Jupiter observations, we instead use ACT PWV data (acquired via private correspondence) obtained from a 183 GHz radiometer \citep{bustos2014} operated by Universidad Cat\'{o}lica de la Sant\'{i}sima Concepci\'{o}n.} and used the Atacama Large Millimeter/submillimeter Array atmospheric transmission model\footnote{\url{https://almascience.eso.org/about-alma/atmosphere-model}} based on the ATM code described in \citet{padro2001} to calculate the transmission correction factor for each detector.
+At \textit{W} band, this correction was necessary because $T_\mathrm{m}^*$ is greater than $T_\mathrm{m}$ by up to $\sim$ 5\% for observations with high ($\sim$ 5~mm) PWV.
+However, at \textit{Q} band, the effect of PWV on the derived brightness temperature ratio (Section \ref{sec:temp}) for a detector is $\lesssim$ 1\%, which is within our measurement uncertainty; therefore no PWV-related correction was applied, i.e., $T_\mathrm{m}^*$ = $T_\mathrm{m}$.